Frigate: Further developments

 The modern French Navy applies the term first-class frigate and second-class frigate to both destroyers and frigates in service.
 Pennant numbers remain divided between F-series numbers for those ships internationally recognised as frigates and D-series pennant numbers for those more traditionally recognised as destroyers.
 This can result in some confusion as certain classes are referred to as frigates in French service while similar ships in other navies are referred to as destroyers.
 This also results in some recent classes of French ships such as the being among the largest in the world to carry the rating of frigate.
 The Frégates de Taille Intermédiaire (FTI), which means frigates of intermediate size, is a French military program to design and create a planned class of frigates to be used by the French Navy.
-At the moment, the program consists of five ships, with commissioning planned from 2023 onwards.
+At the moment, the program consists of five ships, with commissioning planned from 2023.